 Other Responsibilities and Expectations

 Students in lecture hall - Faculty can expect to receive an official notification of a recommended accommodation, signed by one of the College's disability specialists.
 For example, real-time captioning may be necessary during your lecture or a student may need to tape record your lecture to supplement notes.
-If no such official notification has been received, the instructor should refer the student to DSS.
+If no such official notification has been received, the instructor should refer the student to DSPS.
 If the requested accommodation is easily managed, such as moving seat assignments, the faculty may proceed with the request.

 It is not the faculty's responsibility to determine whether the student has a disability or not.
-DSS staff or other college disability specialists are responsible for interpreting the documentation regarding the nature of the disability and functional limitations which the student is required to provide.
+DSPS staff or other college disability specialists are responsible for interpreting the documentation regarding the nature of the disability and functional limitations which the student is required to provide.
 These trained staff can then decide whether an accommodation is warranted.

 This policy protects students, faculty and the college by ensuring consistency, while taking the burden off individual faculty members, who rightfully feel ill equipped to determine whether an accommodation is appropriate or how to provide it.